 Portugal is represented in the Commission's High Level Group for South-West Europe, which seeks to further integrate the Iberian Peninsula's energy markets with the rest of Europe.
 Moreover, an Iberian Gas Market aimed at creating a single gas market covering Spain and Portugal has been in operation since the end of 2015.
 An EU-funded project is also underway to build a further gas interconnector linking Spain with Portugal.
 At present, all of Portugal's supplies of gas, oil and coal are imported.
 It can access gas from distant sources thanks to the liquid natural gas terminal at Sines on the Atlantic coast, which opened in 2003.
 Most of the country's gas currently comes from Algeria and Nigeria, most of its oil from Angola and Saudi Arabia and most of its coal from Colombia.

 Portugal is likely to meet its target of a 31% renewable energy share by 2020.
 In 2015, more than half of the energy consumed in the country came from renewable sources (mainly hydro and wind power), while in May 2016 its electricity demand was met solely by renewable energy for four and a half days in a row.
 Portugal's high renewable energy share contributes to its strong performance in reducing greenhouse gas emissions, with the country on track to significantly exceed its 2020 target.

-As part of the 2017 Energy Union tour, the Vice-President has already visited the Netherlands, Spain, Slovakia, Sweden, Belgium, Poland, Lithuania and Hungary.
+As part of the 2017 Energy Union tour, the Vice-President previously visited the Netherlands, Spain, Slovakia, Sweden, Belgium, Poland, Lithuania and Hungary.
 Upcoming dates and more information on the 2017 Energy Union tour are available here.